brenordr/SpellKit/README.md

 ## 📖 License:

-(Your license here, e.g., MIT, Apache, etc.)
+MIT

 ---

-Thank you for considering ReactiveStore for your project!
+Thank you for considering SpellKit for your project!
 We're excited to see what you build with it.
 If you have any questions or feedback, please don't hesitate to reach out or open an issue on our GitHub repository.

----

-Note: You can expand on each section, provide more detailed examples, and add links to relevant resources or the repository itself.
-This is a basic template to get you started!